-Nicole Ruggiano, associate professor of social work, helped create “CareHeroes,” a multi-function app designed to improve communication between physicians providing dementia care and caregivers, while working at FIU.
+Nicole Ruggiano, UA associate professor of social work, helped create “CareHeroes,” a multi-function app designed to improve communication between physicians providing dementia care and caregivers, while working at FIU.
 The app also aims to decrease caregiver burden and depression symptoms, which are often experienced because of the stress of caregiving.

 The app’s developers completed a small feasibility study in Miami three years ago, and Ruggiano has tested a beta version of the CareHeroes in rural areas in Alabama.
 Researchers found that caregivers used the app’s features successfully, improved communication with physicians, and were eager to fully integrate the app and its features into their care routines.